Tyler Stephenson Player Props: Reds vs. Brewers

 Tyler Stephenson At The Plate

-- Stephenson is hitting .246 with 11 doubles, a triple, two home runs and 24 walks.
+- Stephenson has 11 doubles, a triple, two home runs and 24 walks while batting .245.

-- Stephenson has reached base via a hit in 36 games this year (of 54 played), and had multiple hits in 12 of those games.
+- Stephenson has picked up a hit in 36 of 55 games this year, with multiple hits 12 times.

-- He has hit a long ball in two of 54 games played this year, and in 0.9% of his plate appearances.
+- He has hit a long ball in two of 55 games played this season, and in 0.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.